lykinsbd/stockpiler/README.md

 ### Credentials

-By default, Stockpiler will look in the follwoing three Environment Variables for the username/password/enable_password to use:
+By default, Stockpiler will look in the following three Environment Variables for the username/password/enable_password to use:

 * `STOCKPILER_USER`
 * `STOCKPILER_PW`